Kwé — Pjila’si — Welcome

 The following acknowledgement is made at all community and public events on campus:

-- Mount Allison University would like to acknowledge, honour, and pay respect to the traditional owners and custodians (from all four directions), of the land on which we meet.
-It is upon ancestral lands of the Mi’kmaq Nation and our brothers and sisters, the Wolastoquyik (wool-USS-da-guh-way) (Maliseet) peoples, that Mount Allison University is built.
+Before we begin the proceedings, I would like to acknowledge, honour, and pay respect to the traditional owners and custodians (from all four directions), of the land on which we gather.
+It is upon the unceded ancestral lands of the Mi’kmaq Nation and our brothers and sisters, the Wolastoquyik (wool-USS-da-guh-way) (Maliseet) peoples, that Mount Allison University is built.
 While this area is known as Sackville, NB the territory is part of the greater territory of Mi'kma'ki.

-As we share our own knowledge, teaching, learning, and research practices within this University, may we also pay respect to the knowledge embedded forever within the aboriginal custodianship of this country.
-Welilioq.
+As we share our own knowledge, teaching, learning, and research practices within this University, may we also pay respect to the knowledge embedded forever within the Indigenous custodianship of this country.
+Welilioq (wa-LA-lee-og)

 Indigenous Student Support Group (ISSG)